3.1 Pipeline Processing Overview

 During operation, telemetry containing STIS science data is downlinked through a TDRSS satellite to a ground station in White Sands, NM.
 From there it is sent to Goddard Space Flight Center where the PACOR data capture facility collects the downlinked science data into telemetry “pod files”.
 These pod files are then transmitted to STScI where they are saved to a permanent storage medium.
 The STScI ingest pipeline then unpacks the data, extracts keywords from the telemetry stream, reformats the data, and repackages them into raw, uncalibrated, but scientifically interpretable data files.
 These raw files are then processed by the calstis software to produce a variety of calibrated data files.
 The results of these procedures are then used to populate the databases that form the searchable archive catalog describing the individual instrument exposures.

 Conceptually, calstis is several pipelines in one, reflecting the complexity and diversity of STIS observing modes.
-Your STIS data will have been calibrated to different levels, depending on their nature:
+STIS data are calibrated to different levels, depending on their nature:

-• ACQs and ACQ/PEAKs are not calibrated by calstis; you will get only the raw data from observations taken in these modes.
+• ACQs and ACQ/PEAKs are not calibrated by calstis; only the raw data are available from observations taken in these modes.

-• All other science data are processed through basic two-dimensional image reduction (available as basic2d in stistools), which includes such things as bias subtraction, dark subtraction, flat fielding, and linearity correction.
-In the case of CCD CR-SPLIT or REPEATOBS data, your data will also be passed through cosmic ray rejection (available as ocrreject in stistools).
+• All other science data are processed through basic two-dimensional image reduction (available as basic2d in stistools), which includes such functions as bias subtraction, dark subtraction, flat fielding, and linearity correction.
+In the case of CCD CR-SPLIT or REPEATOBS data, the data are also passed through a cosmic ray rejection procedure (available as ocrreject in stistools).

-• Data taken in TIME-TAG mode are available from the archive as both event streams (rootname_tag.fits binary tables), and as raw images equivalent to those produced for ACCUM mode observations.
-For TIME-TAG data, the accumulation into an image is done by the ground system, rather than onboard the spacecraft as is the case for ACCUM mode data.
-The calstis software as run in the pipeline uses these raw image files as input in either case, and does not distinguish between TIME-TAG and ACCUM mode data.
-The calstis pipeline software does not operate on the _tag event files; (see Section 5.6 for a discussion of how to analyze these files).
+• Data taken in TIME-TAG mode are available from the archive both as event streams (rootname_tag.fits binary tables) and as raw images equivalent to those produced for ACCUM mode observations.
+For TIME-TAG data, the accumulation into an image is done by the ground system, rather than onboard the spacecraft (as is the case for ACCUM mode data).
+The calstis software as run in the pipeline uses those raw image files as input in either case, and does not distinguish between TIME-TAG and ACCUM mode data.
+The calstis pipeline software does not operate on the _tag event files; see Section 5.6 for a discussion of how to analyze these files.

 • For MAMA data, the input raw data format is 2048 × 2048 (so called high-res pixels), while the calibrated data are binned by the pipeline to 1024 × 1024 native format pixels (see Section 3.4.17).

 • Spectral data that were taken using a sufficiently small aperture, and which were also taken together with a wavelength calibration spectrum, are then passed through spectroscopic reduction to produce flux and wavelength calibrated science data.
-For first order spectra modes, a two-dimensional rectified spectral image is produced, and for both echelle and first order modes, a one-dimensional, background subtracted spectrum is also produced.
-For first order spectral observations where the target was behind the fiducial bars of one of the long slits, only two-dimensional rectified spectra are produced.
+For first order spectral modes, a two-dimensional rectified spectral image is produced, and for both echelle and first order modes, a one-dimensional, background subtracted spectrum is also produced.
+For first order spectral observations where the target was located behind one of the fiducial bars of one of the long slits, only two-dimensional rectified spectral images are produced.

 • Spectral data taken with very large apertures are treated as slitless observations.
 For such data, as well as for data taken without contemporaneous wavecal observations, the presumption is that the target location along the dispersion direction is too uncertain to assign a reliable wavelength scale.
 No flux or wavelength calibrated spectra are produced by the pipeline for such observations.
 The definition of which apertures are treated as slitless varies depending on the grating in use.